yelizariev/doodba/README.md

 Environment variables are there so that if you need to connect with the database, you just need to execute:

-    docker exec -it your_container psql
+    docker exec -it your_container psql -U odoo db_name

 The same is true for any other [Postgres client applications][].